 The doll had been real, as real as the cat.
 There was no doubt in my mind.
 Bel had known nothing of it but this didn’t matter.
 I knew what I had touched and seen.

-It was an hour later, as I lay restlessly in bed, that the real truth hit me.
-On Sunday morning, both the doll’s socks had been red: but the first time I had seen it, on Saturday night, one had been red but the other one green.
+It was some time later, as I again lay restlessly in bed, that the truth hit me.
+That Sunday morning, both the doll’s socks had been red: but the first time I had seen it, on Saturday night, one had been red but the other one green.